-The novel therefore prompts us to think the logic of abdication: of sovereignty, of tasks, direction, and progress, and by extension the abdication of Man himself—or the idea of Man itself.
+The novel therefore prompts us to think about the logic of abdication, of sovereignty, of tasks, direction, and progress, and by extension the abdication of Man himself—or the idea of Man itself.
 But what comes after Man, after History, after sovereignty?
 For whom, after all, is the last man writing?
 This impossible audience is of course the central structural problem of the book, one that occurs intermittently to Verney himself.
-He speculates on possible future readers on an earth with no future, settling upon either surviving remnants of humanity, or more evocatively, a totally other form of life, an alternate way of being, something he calls at one point a “race spiritual” (399.)
+He speculates on possible future readers on an earth with no future, settling upon either surviving remnants of humanity or, more evocatively, a totally other form of life, an alternate way of being, something he calls at one point a “race spiritual” (399.)
 With the demise of humanity and Man around him, Verney becomes consumed with the possibility that there is a mode of being, a possible “we,” that is not Man.
 And despite its march toward annihilation, The Last Man’s prophetic mode is constantly demonstrating that things can be otherwise, even those formations that “seemed eternal” like Man, History, World, Nature—even climate, the seasons, and the sun, all of which are disrupted in some fashion in the book—can be seen, configured, experienced, shared, and inhabited differently (412).
 Verney mocks the astronomer Merrival for invoking beings after Man without being able to “describe the unknown and unimaginable lineaments of the creatures who would then occupy the vacated dwelling of mankind” (290); yet Verney himself variously gives thought to “other spirits, other minds, other perceptive beings, sightless to us” and to “other forms of being” who have altogether different forms of “communings” (341; 420).
 At another moment, he harbors the thought that “humanity is not extinct; but merely passed into other shapes, unsubjected to our perceptions” (413).
 These “other shapes” of life would be “unsubjected” to the perceptions and paradigm of Man, with “unsubjected” suggesting beings not subjected to any sovereign, and perhaps, coming after the subject itself.

 The novel does little to limn these “other shapes” of—or than—humanity, other than suggest the fact that they could exist, and, in foregrounding the force of inoperativity and abdication, the fact they would be unsovereign, without task, detached from the sovereign imperatives of progress and the colonial, racial apparatuses of division that marry such imperatives.
 To close, I will suggest one final image of a taskless, unsovereign, relational life other than Man that the novel bequeaths to readers.
 Mere pages from the end, the last man wanders through the deserted city of Rome and takes in its museums and monuments: